iamakashrajput/Akash.portfolio/README.md

 # Akash.portfolio
 Hello sir i am Akash,
 From Section A,
-My roll Number is 12,
+My Roll Number is 12,
 This is my portfolio project.
+Thankyou.